-Utilizing a quantum oracle, the algorithm evaluates the function f(u) for all possible inputs u simultaneously.
-This is a direct consequence of quantum parallelism, a capability where a quantum system can explore multiple computational paths concurrently.
+Quantum parallelism, as a concept, implies multiple computational paths concurrently and that is evaluated through the quantum oracle, defined as a black box to estimate the functions using qubits.
+The quantum oracle evaluates the function f(u) for all possible inputs u simultaneously.
+This is a direct consequence of quantum parallelism, a capability where a quantum system can use multiple computational paths concurrently.